Global banking watchdog dismisses need for change after Credit Suisse debacle

 Only enhancements to how the rules are applied might be needed, rather than changes to their substance, it said.

-The report jars with a barrage of criticism of the deal earlier this year when UBS Group UBSG.S emerged as Switzerland's single largest bank after the government hastily arranged and partly bankrolled the UBS takeover of stricken Credit Suisse.
+The report jars with a barrage of criticism earlier this year when UBS Group UBSG.S emerged as Switzerland's single largest bank after the government hastily arranged and partly bankrolled its takeover of stricken Credit Suisse.

-The failure of one of the world's biggest banks and a one-time symbol of Swiss financial strength blindsided the country's officials and regulators, who had long grappled with the lender as it lurched from one scandal to the next.

-It was also a test of rules written after the 2008 financial crash.
+The FSB report sheds light on events that led to the Swiss bank's collapse.

+In the middle of 2022, Swiss regulator FINMA began crisis talks with international peers.
+The Swiss considered a 'resolution' to wind up the bank, nationalisation or a merger.

 The report stops short of criticising Switzerland even though Bank of England Governor Andrew Bailey has said the Swiss did not follow the "playbook", creating "ambiguity" in markets about the credibility of resolution of big banks.

-The FSB said Switzerland's action had preserved financial stability, even though it raised questions as to why the resolution approach was not chosen.
+The FSB said Switzerland's action preserved financial stability, even though it raised questions as to why the resolution was not chosen.

-The FSB said the Swiss case highlighted that to use the resolution rules effectively, there is a need for an adequate public sector backstop, such as a central bank lifeline, deposit insurance funds, or fiscal lending.

-Authorities may also need to be better prepared for an increased speed of bank runs due to round-the-clock availability of payments, mobile banking and social media, the FSB said.

 ((huw.jones@thomsonreuters.com; +44 207 542 3326; Reuters Messaging: huw.jones.thomsonreuters.com@reuters.net))